spheronFdn/fns/README.md

 The code block is used to fetch the content hash associated with a FNS name 'juan.fil'.
 The content hash is a unique identifier for the content associated with the FNS name.

-The code uses the getContent function of the FNSInstance object to retrieve the content hash.
+The code uses the `getContent` function of the FNSInstance object to retrieve the content hash.
 The await keyword is used to wait for the content hash to be retrieved before assigning it to the contentHash variable.

 Once the content hash is retrieved, it is returned as a string.
-In this case, the content hash is ipfs://QmZYmH5iDbD6v3U2ixoVAjioSzvWJszDzYdbeCLquGSpVm.
+In this case, the content hash is `ipfs://QmZYmH5iDbD6v3U2ixoVAjioSzvWJszDzYdbeCLquGSpVm`.

 Overall, this code block demonstrates how to use the FNSlib to retrieve the content associated with a FNS name.
 It is a crucial feature of the FNSlib, enabling users to easily retrieve content associated with FNS names on the FEVM chain.